verghost/vlc-lua-docs/m/net/index.md

 	- `length` Length of data from `buffer` to send

 ### Return value
-Integer value indicating number of bytes sent on success; `-1` on failure
+Integer value indicating the number of bytes sent on success; `-1` on failure

 ----
 ## `recv()`
-Recieve data from connection.
+Receive data from connection.

 ### Parameters
 - `fd` File descriptor of open TCP connection
 - Optional
-	- `maxlenght` Integer value specifying maximum number of bytes to read from connection
+	- `maxlength` Integer value specifying maximum number of bytes to read from connection

 ### Return value
-String contianing data read from TCP socket or `nil` if error occurred
+String containing the data read from the TCP socket or `nil` if error occurred

 ----
 ## `close()`